aosabook/500lines/data-store/chapter.md

 This is what makes this binary tree an immutable data structure.

-Committing involves writing out all of the dirty state in memory, and then saving the address of the tree's new root node.
+Committing involves writing out all of the dirty state in memory, and then saving the disk address of the tree's new root node.
 Starting from the API:
 ```python
 # dbdb/interface.py